Quantum secure non-malleable-extractors: A quantum secure non-malleable extractor

+At this point, let us clarify some notation regarding Protocol~\ref{prot:block1}.
 In Protocol~\ref{prot:block1}, Alice and Bob generate new classical registers using safe isometries on old classical registers.
 At any stage of Protocol~\ref{prot:block1}, we use $N$ to represent all the registers held by Alice other than the specified registers at that point.
 Similarly $M$ represents all the registers held by Bob other than the specified registers.
 At any stage of the protocol, we use $\tilde{A}, \tilde{B}$ to represent all the registers held by Alice and Bob respectively.
 We use the same convention for communication protocols in later sections as well.

 The following theorem shows that the function $\nmext$ as defined in Algorithm~\ref{alg:nmExt} is $(k,\cO(\eps))$-secure against $\nma$ by noting that $L= \nmext(X,Y)$ and $L'=\nmext(X,Y')$.

 \suppress{ Let $a=d_1+ \log q$, where $q= \cO(\frac{1}{\eps^2})$ and $m= \frac{d}{\gamma}$, $\gamma = \cO(\eps)$ (existence follows from Fact~\ref{fact:ecc}).
 Let $\eps_5=2^{-\cO(a)}\eps$.
 Let $\Ext_5$ be $(2d, \eps_5)$-quantum secure $(n,d_2,d)$-extractor with seed length $d_2=\cO\left(\log^2\left(\frac{n}{\eps_5}\right) \log d\right)$. \suppress{ Let $\advc : \{0,1\}^{n} \times \{0,1\}^{d} \to \{0,1\}^a.$ Let $\advcb: \lbrace 0,1 \rbrace^d \times \lbrace 0,1 \rbrace^d \times \lbrace 0,1 \rbrace^a \rightarrow \lbrace 0,1 \rbrace^{\frac{d}{8}}$.
 Let $ \ff: \lbrace 0,1 \rbrace^d \times \lbrace 0,1 \rbrace^d \times \lbrace 0,1 \rbrace^h \times \lbrace 0,1 \rbrace \rightarrow \lbrace 0,1\rbrace^h$. \\ } Let $s,b,h$ be integers defined as